brunod-e/design-system/README.md

 ## Built With

-React: Library for building user interfaces.
+React: Library for building user interfaces.<br/>
-Storybook:  An open-source tool for developing UI components in isolation
+Storybook:  An open-source tool for developing UI components in isolation.<br/>
-RadixUI: A collection of low-level UI primitives for building composable and accessible user interfaces
+RadixUI: A collection of low-level UI primitives for building composable and accessible user interfaces.<br/>
-Typescript: Language for static typing
+Typescript: Language for static typing.<br/>
-Stitches:  Library for styling React components
+Stitches:  Library for styling React components.<br/>

 ## Getting Started